sa-veli/portfolio__mobius-site/To-do and to learn.md

 DONE 4.
 How to work with grid (D. Gray tutorial)?
 5. How to make animations?
 6. Don't know how shadows are styled.

+# For polishing
+1. Add more breakpoints for diffirent screen dimensions.
+Style accordingly.
+Or check if site is responsive without it.